Active nematics on flat surfaces: from droplet motility and scission to active wetting: Theory and methods

 The LdG model does not conserve the N order parameter and a multicomponent model that considers two immiscible conserved fluids, with the concentration given by a scalar field $\phi$: $\phi=+\phi_0$ for the nematic and $\phi=-\phi_0$ for the isotropic fluid, with $\phi_0$ the absolute value of $\phi$ at coexistence, is often employed for lyotropic LCs.
 The latter are mixtures of conserved nematogen particles in isotropic fluids.
 We consider the mixture deep in the two-phase region.
 The free energy density reads $f = f_\phi + f_{LdG}(\gamma(\phi))$, where the contribution from the concentration field is:

-where $a$ is a positive constant, and $K$ is a positive elastic constant, which penalizes inhomogeneities of the concentration field.
-The concentration at coexistence is $\phi_0= \pm 1$ and the ordering field $\gamma$ is a function of $\phi$ that sets the coefficient of the quadratic term of the LdG free energy density, Eq.~\eqref{fldg-eq}, around its value at NI coexistence: $\gamma(\phi) = \gamma_0 + \gamma_s(\phi+1)/2$, with $\gamma_0$ and $\gamma_s$ positive constants.
+where $a$ is a positive constant that sets the energy related to the $\phi$ field, and $K$ is a positive elastic constant, which penalizes inhomogeneities in $\phi$.
+The concentration at coexistence is $\phi_0= \pm 1$ and the ordering field $\gamma$ is a function of $\phi$ that sets the coefficient of the quadratic term of the LdG free energy density, Eq.~\eqref{fldg-eq}, around its value at NI coexistence: $\gamma(\phi) = \gamma_0 + \gamma_s(\phi+1)/2$, with $\gamma_0$ being the minimum value of $\gamma$ and $\gamma_s$ being the difference between the values of $\gamma$ in the nematic and isotropic components.
 The linear dependence of $\gamma(\phi)$ accounts for the increase in the nematic order with the concentration of nematogen particles, which increases with $\phi$.
 We set $\gamma_0=2.6$ and $\gamma_s=0.2$ which implies that the order is nematic when $\phi=1$ and isotropic when $\phi=-1$.
 Recall that the LdG free energy exhibits a first order NI transition at $\gamma = 2.7$, which is the value taken by $\gamma$ at $\phi=0$ in the middle of the diffusive interfacial region.

 The time evolution of the nematic is governed by the Beris-Edwards equation~\cite{beris1994thermodynamics}, the continuity, the Navier-Stokes equation~\cite{beris1994thermodynamics, landau1987} and the Cahn-Hilliard equation, respectively: